 - You must be a legal entity and have a bank account to apply.

-The next deadline for this Strand is 3 September 2018.
+The next deadlines for this Strand is 1 September 2020.

 How do I apply?

 Visit our How to Apply page for a step-by-step guide.